Find Out with These Free Math in Sports Games & Activities!

 In the sports world, calculations and mathematical thinking are everywhere.
-This episode of Math at Work, and the seven activities below, help illustrate to students some of the key roles that math plays in athletics—and beyond.
+This edition of Math at Work features seven activities that help illustrate to students some of the key roles that math plays in athletics—and beyond.
 Much of sports-related math involves being measured, in categories including speed, distance, repetitions in the gym, and calories, to name a few.

-Try These Ready-to-Use Math Summer and Winter Olympic Activities
+Try These Ready-to-Use Math Summer and Winter Games Activities

 Activity 1: Javelin Analysis

 In this activity for Grades 6–8, students analyze videos of javelin throws and graph the relationship between angle and distance.
 (Specific to Summer Games)